 Most individuals want to maintain control even though they have placed assets in a trust.
+They are called a Private Trust.
 Making a trust private is one way to keep control; a directed trust is another.

 When an individual, known as a grantor, is creating a trust, they have two options.
+Directed trusts under South Dakota trust law make private trusts simple to implement.
 The trust can be revocable, or the trust can be irrevocable.
 A revocable trust is also known as a living trust because it is a trust that the grantor is still living.
 The grantor has the power to name themselves as trustee for the benefit of their own life.
 When they pass, they can transfer their interest in the trust to descendants.
 The grantor retains control and can revoke the trust during their lifetime and at their death.
 This tool is commonly used to avoid probate.
 If the trust is irrevocable, then the grantor loses control, and trust cannot be changed.
 The control of the trust then passes to the trustee.
 However, if a trust's Directed, the grantor can direct the duties of the trustee.

 There are four functions of trusteeship: custodial, administrative, investment, and distribution.